linuxdeepin/unilang/README.md

 * `SHBuild_Rebuild_S1`: If not empty, specify the rebuild of [stage 1 SHBuild (zh-CN)](https://frankhb.github.io/YSLib-book/Tools/SHBuild.zh-CN.html#%E5%A4%9A%E9%98%B6%E6%AE%B5%E6%9E%84%E5%BB%BA) (it might be slow).
 	* **CAUTION** Update of `3rdparty/YSLib/Tools/Scripts` requires the rebuild to prevent imcompatibility.
 	* This is not necessary in other cases.
 It is recommened to not rebuild to improve performance during the installation.
+	* If GNU parallel is detected, the build is automatically in parallel by using `parallel` command.

 Using of the installed binary tools and dynamic libraries requires the configurations of paths, as: